 README.md.
 If you write the tutorial in Markdown you do not need to include any PDF files with the tutorial.

 In the tutorial template repository there is an example tutorial written in Markdown.
 More Markdown syntax is given in the Markdown style guide.

 References can be added to a Markdown tutorial using Jekyll-scholar.
 An example is given in the tutorial template repository.

 Although you should be able to preview the tutorial by looking at the repository on GitHub, some objects will not be in the correct format, because the website uses a custom stylesheet with a few extra extensions.
 The best way to preview what the tutorial will look like on the website is to build a local copy of the site.
 Then simply add a link to your tutorial to

 config.yml and recompile the website to preview it.
 (The website will compile faster if you remove all other tutorials from

 Contributing an existing PDF tutorial

-Sometimes it may be the case that you already have an existing tutorial for BEAST2 that would be difficult to convert to Markdown or LaTeX.
+Sometimes it may be the case that you already have an existing tutorial for BEAST2 that would be difficult to convert to Markdown.
 As long as you have a PDF file for the tutorial we can still use it!
 In this case just add the PDF file to the root of the GitHub project, and write a small description of the tutorial in

 README.md and you’re done!